dan-r95/dan-r95.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a student who is interested in web development and computer graphics.
+I am developer with > 2 years of experience who is interested in GoLang, web development and all things flutter.

-Say hi if you want to!
+Say hi if you want to!  :+1:!